ABS Plastic Sheet / COLORS

-NOTE: Regarding the size of the ABS sheet . . . it is made just a bit smaller than actual 4 'x 8', because during sheet-to-sheet laminating between plywood and ABS in the factory you need a little space between the edges of the wood and the ABS to allow for proper purging of air between the sheets when they pass through the press roller.
+NOTE: Regarding the size of the ABS sheet . . . it is made just a bit smaller than actual 4 'x 8', because during sheet-to-sheet laminating between plywood and ABS in the factory you need a little space between the edges of the wood and the ABS to allow for proper alignment of the sheets during the laminating process.

 NOT AVAILABLE IN AUSTRALIA

 Actual colors may vary slightly from on-screen swatches due to computer screen settings, screen resolutions, and variables in the manufacturing process.

 I don't have much to compare it to, but this stuff feels like it's high quality and it was easy to cut.
 I am making an amp case with a sheet of yellow and it looks bad ass so far!

 We've been ordering this product through another supplier until we stumbled across this site, half the price, better color options, and quick turnaround from factory to shipping.
 Look forward to doing more business with this company.